quasarframework/quasar-framework.org/source/components/context-menu.md

 The position of the popup is calculated so that it will be displayed on the available screen real estate, switching sides (right/left and/or top/bottom) when necessary.
 Clicking/Tapping outside of the popup will close the Context Menu.

-> Use a Vue reference on `<q-context-menu>` to call `close()` method if you want an element to be able to close the Context Menu.
+> Notice the "v-close-overlay" directive.
+When applied to any element within a popup (Popover, Modal) like in this case, it closes it.

 > **IMPORTANT**
-> When on a mobile device and user hits the phone/tablet back button, the Context Menu will get closed automatically.
+> When on a mobile app and user hits the phone/tablet back button, the Context Menu will get closed automatically.
 > When on a desktop browser and user hits the &lt;ESCAPE&gt; key, the Context Menu will get close automatically.

 ## Vue Properties